-First law introducing organic agriculture labeling system was issued in 2000 and the certification scheme that was established is referred to as JAS (Japanese Agricultural Standard) Organic ("JAS Yūki" in Japanese).
+The first law introducing organic agriculture labeling system was issued in 2000 and the certification scheme established is referred to as "JAS (Japanese Agricultural Standard) Organic" ("JAS Y $\bar{u}k$ i" in Japanese).
 Currently "JAS Organic" certification is divided into four types: organic plants, processed food (e.g., drinks, spices, flour etc.), feed and organic livestock products (the later is excluded from the scope of this paper for the sake of making comparison with other certification types).
 Prefectural governments and municipal governments are in charge of establishing promotion strategy and plan for their areas.